codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 To start the integration you need the following

-1. A [Google cloud account](https://cloud.google.com/) with billing enabled
+1. A [Google Cloud account](https://cloud.google.com/) with billing enabled
 1. A [GKE cluster](https://cloud.google.com/kubernetes-engine/docs/quickstart) that will run all builds and pipelines
 1. A [Codefresh account]({{site.baseurl}}/docs/getting-started/create-a-codefresh-account/) (creating an account is free, you pay only for builds)